While tax season may seem a ways away, the end of the year is a good time to think about tax and other financial strategies that could save you money.

 1. Implement Income-Shifting Strategies

 One way to reduce current income taxes is to defer taxable income into next year while accelerating deductible expenses into this year.
 Doing so will lower your current income, which could lower your tax bill in April.
 This strategy could be especially relevant this year due to the possibility of lower future tax rates if tax reform becomes law.

 To defer income, you could request that any year-end bonuses be paid in early January instead of late December.
 And if you’re self-employed, you could hold off on sending December invoices until early January if your cash flow permits.

-To accelerate deductions, consider prepaying 2018 property taxes that will be due early next year.
+To accelerate deductions, consider prepaying 2020 property taxes that will be due early next year.
 Making contributions to your IRA or 401k is another possible strategy.
 The IRS gives flexibility to contribute with a deadline of the date you file taxes (April 15, for most people).
-Keep in mind the traditional IRA contribution limit for 2017 is $5,500 (or $6,500 if you’re 50 years of age or over) while the 401k contribution limit for 2017 is $18,000 (or $24,000 if you’re 50 years of age or over).
+Keep in mind the traditional IRA contribution limit for 2019 is $6,000 (or $7,000 if you’re 50 years of age or over) while the 401k contribution limit for 2019 is $19,000 (if you’re 50 or older, you also are eligible for a $6,000 catch-up contribution).
 There are also limitations to deductibility based on your income.